 For current rainfall and flood information, go to the Harris County Flood Warning System.

 Do you know what to do or where to go during an evacuation?
 Do you have to evacuate?
 It is important to be prepared for a mandatory evacuation and more importantly to know where and how you should evacuate. | Learn more

 Keep enough supplies in your home to survive on your own, or shelter in place, for at least three days.
 If possible, keep these materials in an easily accessible, separate container or special cupboard.
 You should indicate to your household members that these supplies are for emergencies only.
 Check expiration dates of food and update your kits when you change your clock during daylight saving times.
 During hurricane season, keep at least half a tank of gas in your car at all times.
 Rethink your needs every year and update your kit as your household changes.

 Emergency Management Coordinator

-Jeff works as a liaison with the fire, police, public works divisions, city staff and outside organizations to manage the distribution of resources for emergencies.
-Jeff can be reached at (281) 291.5700 or by email.
+Brad works as a liaison with fire, EMS, Fire Marshal, Police, Public Works, city staff and outside organizations to manage the distribution of resources for emergencies.
+Brad can be reached at 281-291-5699 or by email.